dart-lang/language/working/declaring-constructors/feature-specification.md

     *   If P has a `final` or `var` modifier, it is a **field parameter**:

-        *   Implicitly declare an instance field F on the surrounding class with the same name and type as P. *If P has no type, it implicitly has type `dynamic`, as does F.*
+        *   Implicitly declare an instance field F on the surrounding class with the same name and type as P. *If P has no type annotation, it implicitly has type `dynamic`, as does F.*

         *   If P is `final`, then the instance field is also `final`.